-Council Member Montoya wanted to state for the record that this reinstatement of the position of Assistant City Manager has been in the works for years now and was also at the direction of the City Council not staff.
-Montoya also stated that after it was brought to the Council to promote City Engineer Norm Beagley that it was approved by Council.
+Council Member Montoya wanted to state for the record that this reinstatement of the position of Assistant City Manager has been in the works for years now and was also at the direction of the City Council; not staff.
+Montoya also stated that after the subject was brought to the council to consider, the decision to promote City Engineer Norm Beagley was approved and directed by City Council.